 So I’m asking what we’re all thinking, but don’t always say out loud:

-Because he was a Black man with a gun in Los Angeles?
+Because he was a black man with a gun?

-Because our country has spent generations training the public to see Black men as threats first, and fathers, sons, and human beings second?
+Our country has spent generations training the public to see black men as threats first, and fathers, sons, and human beings second?

 Keith Porter Jr. deserved the same humanity.

-And the country should have been paying attention long before it became impossible to ignore.
+And our country could have been paying attention long before it became impossible to ignore.

 This is what I mean by ‘Murdered White Woman Syndrome, the pattern where white women’s victimhood is treated as more urgent, more newsworthy, and more human.

-And if you think this is just a national media problem, look at what happens here in Alaska when the victim isn’t a white woman with a story the public is trained to mourn.
+And if you think this is just a national media problem, look at what happens here in Alaska when the victim isn’t white with a story the public is trained to mourn.

 In November 2023, Ataja Banks was 18 when she went missing in Anchorage.
 Nearly two years later, her remains were found near Moose Meadows Road in Wasilla.
 Her disappearance didn’t become a national story.
 It didn’t flood the timeline.
 It didn’t trigger the same urgency that so often appears when the missing person is white, young, and easy for the public to “identify with.”